-Name Description Minimum Password Length Specifies the lowest number of characters a password may contain.
-By default, this option is set to 5, but can be set to any value between 5 and 32.
-Tenable Nessus Network Monitor Web Server Address Specifies the IPv4 or IPv6 address on which the Tenable Nessus Network Monitor web server listens.
-The default setting is 0.0.0.0, which instructs the web server to listen on all available IPv4 and 1Pv6 addresses.
-Note: Link-local addresses are not supported for IPv6 addresses.
-Tenable Nessus Network Monitor Web Server Port Specifies the Tenable Nessus Network Monitor web server-listening port.
-The default setting is 8835, but can be changed as appropriate for the local environment.
-Note: If you change the value in this box, the Web Server automatically ends your current Tenable Nessus Network Monitor session.
-Tenable Nessus Network Monitor Web Server Idle Session Timeout Specifies the number of minutes of inactivity before a web session becomes idle.
+Name Description Server Port environment.
+Note: If you change the value in this box, the Web Server automatically ends your current Tenable Network Monitor session.
+Tenable Network Monitor Web Server Idle Session Timeout Specifies the number of minutes of inactivity before a web session becomes idle.
 By default, this option is set to 30, but can be set to any value between 5 and 60.
 Enable SSL Client Certificate Authentication When enabled, allows the web server to accept only SSL client certificates for user authentication.
-Enable Debug Logging for Tenable Nessus Network Monitor Web Server When enabled, allows the web server to include debug information in the logs for troubleshooting issues related to the web server.
+Enable Debug Logging for Tenable Network Monitor Web Server When enabled, allows the web server to include debug information in the logs for troubleshooting issues related to the web server.
 The logs become large if this option is enabled routinely.
 Maximum User Login Attempts Specifies the number of times a user can type an incorrect password in a 24-hour period before the user's account is locked.

-Name Description Max Sessions per User Specifies the number of concurrent sessions a user can have running at one time.
+Max Sessions per User Specifies the number of concurrent sessions a user can have running at one time.
 Enforce Complex Passwords When enabled, forces the user's passwords to contain at least one uppercase character, one lowercase character, one digit, and one special character from the following: !@#\$%^&().
-Use TLS 1.2 When enabled, the Tenable Nessus Network Monitor web server uses TLS 1.2 communications.
+Use TLS 1.2 When enabled, the Tenable Network Monitor web server uses TLS 1.2 communications.
 By default, this option is enabled.
-Note: If you disable this option, the Tenable Nessus Network Monitor web server uses TLS 1.1, which is less secure.
-Disable CBC Ciphers When enabled, disables the use of CBC ciphers in TLS 1.2.
-By default, this option is disabled.
-Note: This setting is used in conjunction with Enable NIAP Mode.
-For more information, see Configure Tenable Nessus Network Monitor for NIAP Compliance.
-Enable Strong Encryption When enabled, forces Tenable Nessus Network Monitor to select the strongest ciphers in the TLS 1.2 communications suite.
+Note: If you disable this option, the Tenable Network Monitor web server uses TLS 1.1, which is less secure.
+Disable CBC When enabled, disables the use of CBC ciphers in TLS 1.2.
+By default,

+Name Description

+Ciphers this option is disabled.

+Note : This setting is used in conjunction with Enable NIAP Mode .
+For more information, see Configure Tenable Network Monitor for NIAP Compliance .

+Enable Strong Encryption When enabled, forces Tenable Network Monitor to select the strongest ciphers in the TLS 1.2 communications suite.
 By default, this option is enabled.

-When strong encryption is enabled, the user can expect to see typical ciphers such as: TLS_RSA_WITH_AES_128_CBC_SHA • TLS_RSA_WITH_AES_128_CBC_SHA256 • TLS_RSA_WITH_AES_128_GCM_SHA256 • TLS_RSA_WITH_AES_256_CBC_SHA • TLS_RSA_WITH_AES_256_CBC_SHA256 • TLS_RSA_WITH_AES_256_GCM_SHA384 TLS_RSA_WITH_CAMELLIA_128_CBC_SHA
+When strong encryption is enabled, the user can expect to see typical ciphers such as:

+• TLS_RSA_WITH_AES_128_CBC_SHA

+• TLS_RSA_WITH_AES_128_CBC_SHA256

+• TLS_RSA_WITH_AES_128_GCM_SHA256

+TLS_RSA_WITH_AES_256_CBC_SHA

+• TLS_RSA_WITH_AES_256_CBC_SHA256

+• TLS_RSA_WITH_AES_256_GCM_SHA384

+TLS_RSA_WITH_CAMELLIA_128_CBC_SHA

+• TLS_RSA_WITH_CAMELLIA_256_CBC_SHA

+If this option is disabled, the Tenable Network Monitor uses the following ciphers:

+TLS_RSA_WITH_AES_128_CBC_SHA

+TLS_RSA_WITH_AES_256_CBC_SHA

+To configure NIAP-compliant ciphers, see Configure Tenable Network Monitor for NIAP Compliance .

+Tip : For a list of Tenable-supported ciphers, see System Requirements in the Tenable Vulnerability Management User Guide.

 Name Description

-TLS_RSA_WITH_CAMELLIA_256_CBC_SHA

-If this option is disabled, the Tenable Nessus Network Monitor uses the following ciphers:

-TLS_RSA_WITH_AES_128_CBC_SHA

-• TLS_RSA_WITH_AES_256_CBC_SHA

-To configure NIAP-compliant ciphers, see Configure Tenable Nessus Network Monitor for NIAP Compliance .

 Plugins

-Process High Speed Plugins Only Tenable Nessus Network Monitor is designed to find various protocols on non-standard ports.
-For example, Tenable Nessus Network Monitor can easily find an Apache server running on a port other than 80.
-However, on a high traffic network, Tenable Nessus Network Monitor can be run in High Performance mode, which allows it to focus certain plugins on specific ports.
-When High Performance mode is enabled and this check box is selected, any plugin that utilizes the keywords hs_sport are executed only on traffic traversing the specified ports.
+Process High Speed Plugins Only Tenable Network Monitor is designed to find various protocols on non-standard ports.
+For example, Tenable Network Monitor can easily find an Apache server running on a port other than 80.
+However, on a high traffic network, Tenable Network Monitor can be run in High Performance mode, which allows it to focus certain plugins on specific ports.
+When High Performance mode is enabled and this check box is selected, any plugin that utilizes the keywords

-Realtime Events

-Realtime Events File Size Specifies the maximum amount of data from real-time events that is stored in one text file.
-The option must be specified in kilobytes, megabytes, or gigabytes by appending a K , M , or G , respectively, to the value.

-Log Realtime Events to Realtime Log File When enabled, allows Tenable Nessus Network Monitor detected real- time events to be recorded to a log file in the following location: /opt/nnm/var/nnm/logs/realtime-logs-##.txt